Summary

 While the investigation is unlikely to reach conclusions about every past incident that Kaleb and Jonathon experienced due to the passage of time, these incidents will be used to inform the investigation.

-The Ombudsman will produce a report under s 50 of the Ombudsman Act 2001.
-The Ombudsman will request the Speaker’s authorisation to release the report publicly.
+The Ombudsman will produce reports about each agency during the investigation.
+The Ombudsman will request the Speaker’s authorisation to release the reports publicly.

 Such reports generally contain an analysis of the information considered as well as the Ombudsman’s opinions and recommendations, which focus on areas of administrative improvement for agencies.